scala/docs.scala-lang/_overviews/parallel-collections/performance.md

 a garbage collector is run.
 If the program being benchmarked allocates any heap memory at all (and most JVM programs do), the garbage collector will have to run, thus possibly distorting the measurement.
-To amortize the garbage collection effects, the measured program should run many times to trigger many garbage collections.
+To amortize the garbage collection effects, the measured program should run several times to trigger many garbage collections.

 One common cause of a performance deterioration is also boxing and unboxing